baileywickham/College/README.md

 # college

 Monorepo!!
-All programming asignments will be stored here, I will probably link my latex documents in here eventually too.
+All class documents will be stored here.
+Mostly programming assignments with my LaTeX from math classes as well.

 ## Classes
 - Programming
+  - CSC202
+  - CSC203
+  - CPE225
-  - 202
+  - CPE357
-  - 203
+  - CSC348
-  - 225
+  - CSC349
-  - 357
+  - CSC445
-  - 348
+ - Math
-  - 349
+  - MATH 306
-  - 445
+  - MATH 406

 ## Files
 - deploy.sh: used for deploying to unix servers.
 Treats the servers as a read only copy of a repo which is squashed when pulled.